lkodinsson/MARS/Basic/PHB.md

 ### Endurance (ED)

-Endurance represents your ability to shrug off injuries before suffering serious damage, and is easy to restore with a little rest.
+Endurance represents your ability to shrug off potential injuries before suffering serious damage, and is easy to restore with a little rest.

 ### Stamina (ST)